qiaoen17/tp/docs/UserGuide.md

 ### Adding student's attendance : `attendance`

-Increases student's attendance by 1.
-You can enter this command after each tutorial for students who attended that particular tutorial.
+This feature allows you to take attendance of your students after each tutorial.
+It helps you to increment a student's attendance by 1.
 At the end of the semester, you can have an overview of all the students' attendance for grading purposes (participation marks).

 Format: `attendance INDEX`

-* Increment attendance to the student at the specified INDEX.
-* The index refers to the index number shown in the displayed student list.
-* The index must be a positive integer 1, 2, 3, ….

 Example:
 * `attendance 1`
   * Before
     <img src="images/ug-screenshots/attendance_before.png" alt="before" width="1100">